rikhuijzer/phd-thesis/chapters/4.typ

 The fourth model was a state-of-the-art Stable and Interpretable Rule Sets (SIRUS) algorithm @benard2021interpretable @huijzer2023sirus.
 The SIRUS model is essentially also a random forest algorithm, but with a small modification such that it is more stable and, therefore, explainable.
 Note that contrary to more continuous models such as linear models, the rules fitted by SIRUS contain hard cutpoints (e.g., _if some variable < 20, then A else B_).

+Of these models, the XGBoost is the least explainable while the other three models are all explainable.
+That is, the XGBoost cannot easily be interpreted due the complexity of the model.
+For the decision tree model, despite being explainable, it has the drawback of having a low stability since the split point at the root of the tree tends to vary wildly
+(for details about this phenomenon, see #parencite(<molnar2022interpretable>)).
+The stability of the logistic regression is moderate since the model is highly sensitive to the choice of regularization parameters when using ridge, lasso, or both @hastie2009elements.
+The stability of the XGBoost is high due to the large number of trees in the model which averages out fluctuations.
+Finally, the stability of SIRUS is generally high too since the algorithm was designed such that the structure of the random trees is more stable @benard2021interpretable.
-For more details about the analyses, see the code repository at osf.io#footnote[#link("https://osf.io/c8hdy/?view_only=5d7765e9ffd543d98b51faae4802768a")].
+For more details about the analyses, see the code repository at osf.io#footnote[#link("https://osf.io/c8hdy/")].

 == Results

 The summary statistics of the variables and correlations for all variables with graduation are respectively shown in Table A1 and Figure A1 and A2 of #textcite(<huijzer2023predicting>).
 The average AUC score and standard errors are shown in #citefig(<fig:auc>).
-To interpret these AUC plots, note that the diagonal line represents random guessing.
+To interpret these ROC curves, note that the diagonal line represents random guessing.
 Next, to create the lines, a model was fitted on one of the cross-validation folds for each fold and used to predict data that the model had not seen during training.
 Then, note that a classification model can use different thresholds, the lower the threshold, the more likely an individual is classified as graduate.
 Finally, for each fold, the line is drawn by increasing the model threshold from 0 to 1 and comparing the model predictions to the true values.